learn-co-curriculum/dsc-linalg-mat-multiplication-codealong/README.md

   \end{array} } \right]
   $$

-The matrix-vector multiplication can be implemented in NumPy using the `dot()` function as seen before.
+The matrix-vector multiplication can be implemented in NumPy using the `.dot()` method as seen before:

 ```python
 # matrix-vector multiplication